YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 Example:

 .. parsed-literal::
-   $ mupip integ -brief mumps.dat
+   $ mupip integ -brief yottadb.dat

-This command performs a MUPIP INTEG operation on the database mumps.dat.
+This command performs a MUPIP INTEG operation on the database yottadb.dat.
 A sample output from the above command follows:

 .. parsed-literal::
    No errors detected by integ.